Bionif92/Cursos-de-Programacion/Javascript.md

 Make a deep copy of the first object

-Careful, if it is arrays inside, the ... don´t make a deep copy of
+**Careful, if it is arrays inside, the ... don´t make a deep copy of the array**
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ5MTkwNTQwMywtMTE2MjU5NDY4NywyMD
+eyJoaXN0b3J5IjpbODk1MDMxNjg1LC0xMTYyNTk0Njg3LDIwMj
-I1ODQ3OTQ3XX0=
+U4NDc5NDddfQ==
 -->